Beautiful Things by Hunter Biden

 |Courtesy of Silke Buhr / WFP|

-There’s one consistent message throughout Beautiful Things, and that’s the power of love, and how there’s no love stronger than the love within a family affected by trauma.
-As Hunter states at one point “trauma gave us the gift of each other”.
+There’s one consistent message throughout Beautiful Things, and that’s the power of love, and how there’s no love stronger than the love within a family impacted by trauma.
+As Hunter states at one point “trauma gave us the gift of each other.”
 The love and unbreakable bond within the Biden family comes across as beautiful, strong, and authentic.
-The prose is readable and succinct.
 I highly recommend this book.